andysvints/X-ADCommander/.github/TASKS.md

-After "Exit to AD drive prompt" and going back then exitting from XADCommander completely, current ADDrive is not removed

 After "Exit to AD drive prompt" and going back then running Get-ADPrincipalGroupMembership, error : Get-ADPrincipalGroupMembership: The operation being requested was not performed because the user has not been authenticated.